295

 Pick a Mode

-You can choose Exam Mode (timed 90-minute simulation) or Study Mode for preparation.
+You can choose Study Mode for course preparation and Exam Mode (timed 90-minute) for simulation.

 Realistic Mix